ARH 221 Latin American Art

 Upon successful completion of this course, the student will be able to:

-1. Compare and contrast artworks, and articulate an understanding of the complexities of movements, periods, and artistic tendencies throughout the history of cultural production in the area’s different regions
+1. Compare and contrast works of Latin American art and architecture, reflecting on the complexities of movements, periods, and artistic tendencies throughout its different cultures and regions

-4. Use library and bibliographic sources when conducting independent research for academic papers, and reflect on successes, failures, and obstacles in that process
+3. Use Library resources to conduct independent research for academic papers, and reflect on successes, failures, and obstacles in that process

-6. Discuss artworks using specific vocabulary and develop foundational knowledge of art historical methodologies and forms of analysis (formal, aesthetic, iconographical, sociohistorical)
+4. Effectively communicate knowledge of art historical periods, styles, terminology, iconography, and theory using specific vocabulary of art historical methodologies and forms of analysis (formal, aesthetic, iconographical, sociohistorical)